JamieFishGame/Lost-Arcis-RELEASE/README.md

 Lost Arcis has been under development for around a year at the time of this demo releasing, although for the majoirty of it's development it went by the name "Currently Unnamed Maze Game."
 As this is a demo to the game, more is planned to be added for the full release.

+Make sure to download both the .exe and .pck files.
+Releases are organized by date, so picking the most recent is reccomended.

 Thank you for trying Lost Arcis!
 Feedback is much appreicated.